grignaak/cow-collections/README.md

 ## Getting started

-Add the following to your repository
+Add the following to your build script

 **Apache Maven**